 Download a Mindful Maker Questions poster.
 It highlights some critical questions that mindful makers can ask themselves: http://www.mindfulmakerquestions.info

-The study explores professional development and community-based, facilitation models in support of informal STEM learning at the public library.
+The study explored professional development and community-based, facilitation models in support of informal STEM learning at the public library.
 The project is supported by a grant from the National Science Foundation.
 A collaboration with principal investigator Tom Akiva (University of Pittsburgh), Kevin Crowley (University of Pittsburgh), and Peter Wardrip (University Wisconsin-Madison).
+See Bowler L., Akiva, T., Colvin, S. & McNamara, A. (2019).
+Facilitation in library makerspaces: A prototype for a professional development model for more details.

 Explore facilitation methods with the Simple Interactions tool (Developed by Junelei Li (Harvard), Tom Akiva (University of Pittsburgh) and the team at the Fred Rogers Center: https://www.simpleinteractions.org